glimpse-editor/getglimpse-web/content/posts/glimpse-0-2-0-release-notes.md

 * Marc

 ### $5+ Tier Backers and One-off Donors
-We would like to say a special thank you to all of our financial backers on [Open Collective](https://opencollective.com/glimpse) regardless of whether they are listed below or not.
+We would like to say a special thank you to all of our financial backers on [Open Collective](https://opencollective.com/glimpse) and [Github Sponsors](https://github.com/sponsors/glimpse-editor) regardless of whether they are listed below or not.
 Without your help this release would not have been possible, and your continued support is highly appreciated.

+* AwesamLinux
 * Bobby Moss
 * Chris Daley
 * Christopher Davis